Production Across Countries

 3. Boost to Indian Companies

-Due to this policy the private sector has gained a big push.
+Due to this policy, the private sector has gained a big push.
 Now the private sector is free to import raw material and technology from other countries.
 Many restrictions on the import and exports have been lifted.
 Globalization has enabled some large Indian companies to emerge as multinational companies themselves.
-Tata motors, Infosys, Ranbaxy, Asian paints are some companies which are spreading their operation world wide.
+Tata Motors, Infosys, Ranbaxy, Asian paints are some companies that are spreading their operation worldwide.

 Globalization has also created new opportunities for companies providing services, particularly those involving information and communication technology.

 The foreign currency reserves have multiplied to a great extent due to new economic policy.
 Foreign direct investment which was just Rs.
 174 crores in 1991 has risen to Rs.
 9, 338 in 2000.